xbeat/Machine-Learning/README.md

 Introduction to Recency, Frequency, Magnitude (RFM) Analysis

 RFM analysis is a customer segmentation technique used in marketing and customer relationship management.
 It evaluates customers based on three key metrics: Recency (how recently they made a purchase), Frequency (how often they make purchases), and Magnitude (how much they spend).
 This powerful tool helps businesses understand customer behavior and tailor their marketing strategies accordingly.

+## Classification Metrics for Machine Learning Models

+Understanding Classification Metrics

+Machine learning classification models require robust evaluation metrics to assess their performance accurately and ensure reliable predictions.
+These metrics help quantify how well a model can generalize its learning from training data to new, unseen examples.

 ## Exploring ETL Data Pipeline Processes